SergiusIW/gate/example/README.md

 The web browser must have WebAssembly and WebGl support.
 Depending on the browser, it may not fetch the files correctly unless you spin up a local web server.

+Although the `wasm32-unknown-unknown` target is now part of the stable release channel, the target itself is not considered stable.
+This example is working for Stable Rust version 1.25.0.
+It may break in the future, requiring additional changes to the Gate library.